Tesla Shorts Finally Gonna Rally?

-Tesla (TSLA) could be facing an uphill battle in terms of producing Model 3 units, however it hasn’t had much impact on the stock price.
-Investors/analysts had very low expectations to begin with, so the impact isn’t substantial when measured by investor sentiment.
+Tesla (TSLA) could be facing an uphill battle in terms of producing Model 3 units, however, it hasn’t had much impact on the stock price.
+Investors/analysts had very low expectations, to begin with, so the impact isn’t substantial when measured by investor sentiment.

 However, our underlying investment thesis doesn’t change by much.
 Tesla still carries a questionable debt burden on the balance sheet, FCF metrics suggest another recapitalization before the end of the current FY, and long-term growth targets, while reachable, are challenging.
 The underlying valuation cannot be sustained.
 Furthermore, we don’t anticipate Tesla Inc. to release strong enough near-term guidance to sustain share price momentum.